NNPDF/apfelcomb/README.md

 ```
 If using multiple operators, they should be comma-separated.
 Currently these operators are implemented:

-- \*:*V* - Duplicate the subgrid datapoint (there must be only one for this operator) *V* times.
+- \*:*V* - Duplicate the subgrid data point (there must be only one for this operator) *V* times.
-- +:*V*  - Increment the starting datapoint index of this subgrid by *V*.
+- +:*V*  - Increment the starting data point index of this subgrid by *V*.
-- N:*V*  - Normalise all datapoints in this subgrid by *V*.
+- N:*V*  - Normalise all data points in this subgrid by *V*.

-The \* operator is typically used for normalised cross-sections, where the total cross-section computation (a single datapoint)
+The \* operator is typically used for normalised cross-sections, where the total cross-section computation (a single data point)
-must be duplicated N\_dat times to correspond to the size of the COMMONDATA file.
+must be duplicated *N\_dat* times to correspond to the size of the COMMONDATA file.
 The + operator is typically used to compensate
-for missing subgrids, for example when a COMMONDATA file begins with several datapoints that cannot yet be computed from theory,
+for missing subgrids, for example when a COMMONDATA file begins with several data points that cannot yet be computed from theory,
 the + operator can be used to 'skip' those points.
 The N operator is used to perform unit conversions or the like.

 ### Compound files and C-factors